Copypants/flapi/README.md

 ### Unauthorized API Requests
 Some of flickr's api methods don't require authorization (ex: `flickr.cameras.getBrandModels` and `flickr.interestingness.getList`).
-To use these without user authentication, simply omit the `accessToken` option from the api call:
+To use these without user authentication, omit the `accessToken` option from the api call:

 ``` javascript
 flapiClient.api({